 $ iwanto view config

 Once you done with iWant, you can quit it by pressing CTRL+C.

-If it is not working by any change, it might be due to Firewall or your router doesn’t support multicast.
+If it is not working by any chance, it might be due to Firewall or your router doesn't support multicast.
 You can view all logs in ~/.iwant/.iwant.log file.
-For more details, refer the project’s GitHub page provided at the end.
+For more details, refer the project's GitHub page provided below.

 Thanks for stopping by!